walter-a-jablonowski/uis/README.md

 UIs made by AI (simple and full framworks).

 **State:** New and thinking AIs seem to have problems 2503.
-But looks like we soon can make whole UI framworks with multiple 1000's of lines.
+My vivbe is in a short while we can make whole UI framworks with multiple 1000's of lines.

 LICENSE
 ----------------------------------------------------------